craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 #### Grappled
 While you are 'Grappled', you cannot make Maneuvers.

 On your turn, you may spend 2 AP to attempt to Manually Resolve this Ailment.
 Make an Athletics Skill Check, and your imposer will do the same.
 Compare your Athletics Roll to your imposer's Athletics Roll.
-If your Total is
+If your Total is greater than your imposer's, you succeed.

 #### Surprised
 While you are 'Surprised', you have -10 to Initiative Rolls.